-Often the spirits giving messages to the medium would be ‘guides’ who would pass on messages from other spirits to the medium.
-These were often Indian mystics, children or shamanistic Native American figures.
-The author suggests that this form of mediumship transformed in the 1970s into the phenomenon of ‘channelling’.
-She points out that channelling does not usually produce messages which are aimed at one one individual, but are generalised mystical teachings from ‘past masters’, who may be real historical figures, or exotic characters drawn presumably from the mind of the channeller.
+Often the spirits giving the messages to the medium would be ‘guides’ who would pass on messages from other spirits.
+These guides were often Indian mystics, children or shamanistic Native American figures.
+The author suggests that this form of mediumship transformed in the 1970s into the phenomenon of ‘channeling’.
+She points out that channeling does not usually produce messages which are aimed at one one individual, but are generalised mystical teachings from ‘past masters’, who may be real historical figures, or exotic characters drawn presumably from the mind of the channeler..

 Lisa Morton is clearly sceptical of most of the claims made for séances and the phenomena of Spiritualism, but presents the claims of those involved in an even-handed manner, whilst also presenting the voices of those, throughout history, who have found no evidence for the reality of any form of post-mortem communication.

 The fascinating history of séances is filled with mystery, deception, self-deception, genuine belief, scientific enquiry and personal transformation, which is well described in this extremely interesting and readable account.